Dr. Gemma Lace

 School of Science, Engineering and Environment

-I joined the University of Salford in 2011 as a Biomedicine Teaching Fellow and was promoted to Lecturer in 2013.
-I am a member of the Salford Institute of Dementia and I am the Postgraduate Tutor for the School of Environment and Life Sciences.
+I joined the University of Salford in 2011 as a Biomedicine Teaching Fellow and was promoted to Lecturer in 2013, then Senior Lecturer in 2018.
+I have been head of Biomedicine Outreach, Postgraduate Tutor and Lead of Knowledge Translation and Public Engagement at the Salford Institute for Dementia.

 Areas of research

 Areas of supervision

 I teach on a number of Biomedicine programmes at both undergraduate and postgraduate levels, specifically in the area of neuroscience, human physiology, histology, pathology, genetics and anatomy.